-Things looked lighter, thinner, but as someone who had been relentlessly tormented about her natural brows by her peers in middle school (many of whom still wear cargo shorts and never moved out of their hometown), the act of just shaving it all away was so freeing that I didn’t really notice when I’d reduced my eyebrows to practically nothing.
+Things looked lighter, thinner, but as someone who had been relentlessly tormented about her natural brows by her peers in middle school, the act of just shaving it all away was so freeing that I didn’t really notice when I’d reduced my eyebrows to practically nothing.

 But as it turned out, 13-year-old me was just a decade early for the bushy brow trend that bloggers and beauty gurus now obsesses over, not to mention the slew of products that exist to emulate the look I had spent most of my adolescent years trying to get rid of.

 Apparently, the hair I had been working around the clock to wax, shave, and thread away was actually one of the most important features on my face—and not just superficially.
-A study at the University of Lethbridge in Canada asked people to identify 25 photos of celebrities without eyes and then without eyebrows; participants were able to identify 56% of them without eyes but only 46% of celebrities sans brows, proving that eyebrows are actually incredibly critical to human face recognition.
-But brows are emotional too: You can tell the story of your life just by looking at the transformation your brows have gone through across the years.
+A study at the University of Lethbridge in Canada asked people to identify 25 photos of celebrities without eyes and then without eyebrows; participants were able to identify 56 percent of them without eyes but only 46 percent of celebrities sans brows, proving that eyebrows are actually incredibly critical to human face recognition.
+But brows are emotional, too: You can tell the story of your life just by looking at the transformation your brows have gone through across the years.

 Women from all over the world have naturally thick eyebrows that they have been grooming for centuries through different methods of choice.
 I have Middle Eastern friends who swear by threading because it works better for fine hairs, whereas those who need to get their brows done more frequently go for wax.
 I guess it just took high-profile (Caucasian) models like Cara Delevingne flaunting dark, thick brows on the catwalk to convince the Western world that, hey, maybe women don’t have to tweeze their brows into itty-bitty lines of submission every two weeks.